zitadel/zitadel/site/docs/administrate/02-organisations.de.md

 title: Organisationen
 ---

 > This Language is not yet translated.
-Please consult the english version.
+Please consult the English version.